clartaq/cwiki/resources/private/md/To_Do_-_Old.md

   - technical note
 ---

 **This list is no longer maintained.** It is kept here for historical reasons only.
+The information about what is and is not fixed is inaccurate.

 This is an ever-evolving list of things that need doing.

 * When editing really long pages, like the [[Technical Notes]] page, the `Save` and `Cancel` buttons sometimes get pushed below the bottom of the view and can't be scrolled into view.
 * There is a nasty bug that will crash the program and pollute the database if you try to enter a page title or tag containing an apostrophe.
 Should also check if other characters cause similar problems.
-* Creation of wikilinks needs to understand in-line code spans, `<code></code>`, and `<pre></pre>` so it doesn't translate examples of wikilinks in those spans.
-Makes it hard to show examples of wikilinks.
+* ~~Creation of wikilinks needs to understand in-line code spans, `<code></code>`, and `<pre></pre>` so it doesn't translate examples of wikilinks in those spans.
+Makes it hard to show examples of wikilinks.~~
 * Create a function that will update the existing database new versions of the initial pages.
 Will not overwrite newer, edited versions of the initial pages, like an edited "About" page.
 * Implement within-wiki search.
 * Any maintenance tasks like database compression, backup and restore, for example.